itsbenweeks/benweeks.github.io/_posts/2015-1-7-Ashtanga.md

 category: "Yoga"
 ---

-This past October I began [Down Under Yoga's Mysore Program](http://downunderyoga.com/classes/class-descriptions/#testimonials-6).
+This past October I began Ashtanga yoga through [Down Under Yoga's Mysore Program](http://downunderyoga.com/classes/class-descriptions/#testimonials-6).
 There's a methodology to Ashtanga that I  respect.
 Showing up to a room at 6AM every morning to start practicing a sequence that is